Documentation for how to use Sablier, the protocol for real-time finance on the Ethereum blockchain.

 Withdraw from Stream

-Our blockchain data can be accessed via our subgraphs, which require you to use a GraphQL client.
+Our blockchain data can be accessed via our subgraphs, which you interact with via a GraphQL client.
 We recommend Apollo.